 A rasp-style grater is helpful for zesting citrus, grating hard cheeses like Parmesan, grating fresh nutmeg, and manufacturing garlic and ginger.
 Our top pick is from Microplane and has a comfortable handle that’s available in an array of colors and prints.
 For storing, please, please put the case on it.
 You’ll save your Microplane’s blade, keep it from nicking other utensils, and prevent any accidental finger scrapes.

-A ladle won’t be your most-used utensil, but when you need one (for soups, stews, sauces) there’s not really anything like it.
+A ladle might not be your most-used utensil, but when you need one (for soups, stews, sauces) there’s nothing like it.
 We like this one from Cuisinart, which has an extremely curved handle that allows you to swoop into a variety of vessels with ease.
 For a non-metal ladle, this one from Le Creuset fits the bill.

 This all-purpose balloon whisk was our favorite after testing and we found it to be particularly good at aeration thanks to its wires that varied in height.
 Its diamond-patterned, silicone handle was comfortable to hold, too.
 What do you use a balloon whisk for?
 Here’s a primer on the various styles of whisks out there and what they’re good at.